-A rock dike that would be developed as part of the proposed Eelgrass Habitat Area would extend above the water surface in the outer harbor area and would displace approximately 1.7 acres (0.7 ha) of water.
+A rock dike that would be developed as part of the proposed Eelgrass Habitat Area would extend above the water surface in the outer harbor area and would displace approximatelyThe CSWH Expansion Area and LA-2 sediment disposal sites would not result in the development of new land.
+Therefore, Alternative 1.7 acres (0.7 ha) of water.
 Due to the small area of the dike that would extend above the surface of the water, this feature would not result in a significant reduction in surface water area at the Port.
 The CSWH Expansion Area and LA-2 sediment disposal sites would not result in the development of new land, and would therefore not reduce the amount of surface water at these locations.